Understanding Symptoms Of Severe Anxiety And Stress

 Social anxiety disorder

-Social anxiety disorder (SAD) is marked by symptoms of anxiety that arise in social settings.
-SAD is often related to a fear of being judged by others or embarrassed.
-According to the APA, 7% of US adults live with social anxiety disorder.
-Severe symptoms of social anxiety disorder can include serious physical symptoms (e.g., rapid heart rate), social isolation, and even selective mutism.
+Social anxiety disorder (SAD) is characterized by symptoms of anxiety that arise in social situations.
+SAD is often related to a fear of being judged by others or embarrassed in front of others.
+According to the National Institute of Mental Health, 7% of US adults live with social anxiety disorder.
+Severe symptoms of social anxiety disorder can include serious physical symptoms (e.g., rapid heart rate), social isolation, extreme behavioral inhibition, and even selective mutism.

 Separation anxiety disorder

-A person with a severe separation anxiety disorder will typically feel anxious and fearful about separating from those with whom they are attached, such as a parent or caretaker.
-Separation anxiety disorder symptoms include being persistently worried about losing the person closest to them, having a reluctance to go out or sleep away from their home or without that person, or experiencing nightmares about separation.
-Signs of distress often develop in childhood, but symptoms can carry through adulthood.
+A person with a severe separation anxiety disorder will typically feel anxious and fearful about separating from those with whom they are attached, such as a parent or romantic partner.
+Separation anxiety disorder symptoms can include being persistently worried about losing the person closest to them, being reluctant to go out or sleep away from their home or without that person, and experiencing nightmares about separation.
+Symptoms often develop in childhood, but can carry over into adulthood.

 Agoraphobia

-Help with symptoms of severe anxiety with online therapy
+Addressing panic attacks and symptoms of severe anxiety in therapy

-The results of a growing number of studies show that online therapy can help individuals alleviate anxiety that is experienced more intensely.
-In one such study, researchers found that participants experienced significant improvements in symptoms of severe anxiety following an online cognitive behavioral therapy (CBT) program.
-The study also mentions that online therapy “has the potential to increase accessibility and availability” of CBT.
+The results of a growing number of studies indicate that online cognitive behavioral therapy may help individuals alleviate or better manage anxiety—including symptoms that are more intense.
+For example, in one study, findings suggest that participants experienced significant improvements in symptoms of severe anxiety following an online cognitive behavioral therapy program.
+The study also mentions that online therapy “has the potential to increase reachability and availability” of CBT.

 Takeaway

-Severe anxiety can be difficult to live with, potentially leading to serious mental, physical, and emotional effects.
-Understanding the symptoms of severe anxiety, as well as how anxiety disorders can be managed, may help you alleviate them when they arise in your life.
-If you’d like to learn more about severe anxiety, consider reaching out to a licensed therapist online.
-With the right guidance, you can reduce the severity of your anxiety symptoms and thrive.
+Severe anxiety can be difficult to live with and may potentially lead to serious mental, physical, and emotional effects.
+Understanding the symptoms of severe anxiety as well as how they may be managed may help you know when to seek out professional support.

 Regulate anxiety in a compassionate environment